2-4 Workdays Article No. 10223

 Low acid coffee - we don't want any nasty acidity and little unpleasant bitterness in our coffee.

-First of all, we have to debunk a myth: the word "acidity" definitely has an unpleasant sound but does the acidity of coffee really have an unpleasant taste?
+First of all, we need to dispel a myth: the word "acidity" certainly has a negative or unpleasant connotation, but is acidity in coffee really unpleasant?

 The answer is not simple.
-Acidity, not to be confused with astringency or roasting intensity, is a property that, if well dosed and perfected by the techniques of master roasters, enriches coffee with flavor and positive properties.
+Acidity, which should not be confused with astringency or roasting intensity, is a property that, when well-balanced and perfected through the techniques of master roasters, enriches coffee with positive flavors and characteristics.

-A coffee with an excessively acidic and above all sour taste is the result of an inaccurate choice of roasting times and temperatures.
-This is because different types of natural acids coexist within the bean.
+A coffee that tastes too acidic and especially sour is the result of an incorrect choice of roasting times and temperatures.
+Indeed, the coffee bean contains different types of natural acids.

-While some of these acids are savory on the palate and generally good for the body, others have a decidedly too pronounced flavour to be considered pleasant and undesirable properties.
+While some of these acids are pleasant to the palate and generally good for the body, others have a taste that is decidedly too strong to be considered enjoyable, with properties that are not really desired.

-For this reason, when we talk about acidity we must be careful: the taste of citric acid is decidedly more beneficial and pleasant for the drink than the taste of other acids that should be broken down during roasting such as, for example, "chlorogenic acids".
+This is why, when we talk about acidity, we must be cautious: the taste of citric acid is certainly more beneficial and pleasant for the drink compared to the taste of other acids, like "chlorogenic acids," that need to be broken down during roasting.

-A coffee with little acid - like an organic low acid coffee - definitely helps to lose that feeling of heaviness to the taste, which lacks the mouth and which can be found in other coffees.
+A coffee with low acidity definitely helps to lose that heavy taste that overwhelms the palate and is found in other coffees.

 What is the precondition to turn green coffee beans into the espresso type you truly love?

-The mixing ratio between Arabica and Robusta beans
+The Arabica and Robusta ratio in the blend

 The roasting process

-The extraction method really plays an important role in influencing the acidity of the coffee.
-The water used, in particular, is able to neutralize or increase the acidity rate of the drink, acting on the PH of the coffee powder.
+The extraction method plays an important role in influencing the acidity of the coffee.
+The water used, in particular, is capable of neutralizing or increasing the acidity of the drink by affecting the pH of the grind.

-To decrease the acid taste, it is better to use water with low PH and extraction processes that do not burn the coffee, making the experience unpleasant and increasing acidity and sharpness on the palate.
-It is also for this reason that there is a debate between those who consider tap water more than worthy for mocha and those who prefer bottled mineral water.
+To reduce the acidic taste, it is better to use water with low pH and extraction methods that do not burn the coffee, which would make the experience unpleasant and increase bitterness and acidity in the mouth.
+This is also why there is a debate between tap water and bottled mineral water when using Italian coffee makers..

 A choice more dictated by taste, in short, and by the moment.
 If there are lively moments or in which taste can help our senses to awaken, there are other situations in which a more delicate and less "sparkling" cup seems to be more suitable, as in moments of relaxation and tranquility.
 As for the acidity of coffee, here we are talking about taste.
 The well-balanced acidity releases a bouquet of very varied flavours, but there are those who also look for a drink with a more delicate and less aromatic taste.
 A bit like comparing a sugary drink to a glass of water and mint.